pupperemeritus/pupperemeritus/README.md

 - 💬 Ask me about **Python, Algorithms, Linux, Music, C++ and up and coming frameworks and languages**

 - ⚡ Fun fact **Been playing guitar since I was 7.
-You can check out my music on soundcloud at https://soundcloud.com/pupperemeritus?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing**
+You can check out my music on soundcloud at https://soundcloud.com/pupperemeritus?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing and https://linktr.ee/cosmitechts**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->